cyberbotics/webots-doc/guide/object-bedroom.md

 - `size`: Defines the size of the bed.

-- `doubleBed`: Defines whether it is a simple or double bed.
+- `doubleBed`: Defines whether it is a single or double bed.

 - `feetSize`: Defines the size of the feet.